Carbon is derived from the word “carbo” meaning coal.

 Non polar covalent bond: A covalent bond formed between two atoms of the same element or same electronegativity is called a non-polar covalent bond.
 Example : H2, N2, O2, Cl2 etc.

-Polar covalent bond : The covalent bond between the atoms of two elements having different electronegativities is called a polar covlaent bond.
-Molecule in which the atom are bonded by a polar covalent bond are called polar molecules.
+Polar covalent bond: The covalent bond formed between the atoms of two elements having different electronegativities is called a polar covalent bond.
+Molecule in which the atoms are bonded by a polar covalent bond are called polar molecules.

 Note: In a polar covalent bond, the shared pair of electrons lies more toward the atom which is more electronegative.

 Covalent bond is formed by mutual sharing of electrons.